The primary responsibilities of the Parks Forestry Division are:

 If you would like to plant a tree on a city right-of-way, such as on the terrace area of your property (i.e. between the sidewalk and the street), please read the planting policy and then apply for a free planting permit.
 If a contractor you hire or you yourself would like to remove or trim more than 25% of a terrace tree, please read the Tree Maintenance & Removal Priority Policy and apply for a removal permit.
 A fee may apply if you do not replace the terrace tree.
 Property owners may trim terrace trees without a permit as long as not more than 25% of the tree is trimmed.

 For private or public terrace trees within 10 feet of power lines that need trimming, please contact Manitowoc Public Utilities at (920) 683-4600.
-City of Manitowoc Forestry Staff is unable to remove limbs within 10 feet of a power line at this time.
+City of Manitowoc Forestry Staff is not certified to remove limbs within 10 feet of a power line at this time.

 To request forestry services or report a concern, click here or call the Parks Office at (920) 686-3580 weekdays from 7 AM to 4 PM.
 The City Forester or his/her designee will review your request and leave a door hanger on site, if possible, indicating his/her decision regarding the request.
 If you do not agree with the City Forester's action plan for a public tree, you may request to discuss it with him/her a second time, but the City's Forester decision regarding public trees, such as street trees between the sidewalk and street, is final.